Yasmin Bunter

-Yasmin Bunter (born 28 February 1992) is a retired English footballer who played as a defender for FCB.
+Yasmin Bunter (born 28 February 1992) is an English former footballer who played as a defender.

 Early life

 Bunter was born in Fleet, England.
 She started playing football at the age of nine.
 She grew up in England.

 College career

 Bunter played football for the women's team of Francis Marion University in the United States.
 She was previously enrolled at Farnborough College in England.

 Club career

 Bunter started her career with English side Southampton but left after their women's team was disbanded after relegation, before joining Fulham, but the women's team of Fulham then disbanded due to financial reasons.

 In 2018, she competed in the UEFA Women's Champions League with Swiss side FCB for the first time.

 International career

 Bunter is eligible to represent the Sri Lanka women's national football team internationally.

 Style of play

 Bunter is known for her versatility as a player.

 Personal life

 Bunter was born to a Sri Lankan mother.